bparanj/crystal/computer/electronics/terms/sata.md

 SATA, or Serial ATA (Serial Advanced Technology Attachment), is a computer bus interface used to connect host bus adapters to mass storage devices like hard disk drives (HDDs), solid-state drives (SSDs), and optical drives.
 It replaced the older Parallel ATA (PATA) standard, offering several advantages such as faster data transfer rates, smaller cable sizes, and improved efficiency.

-SATA interfaces are commonly found in most desktop and laptop computers, providing a reliable and efficient way to connect storage devices to the motherboard¹.
+SATA interfaces are  found in most desktop and laptop computers, providing a reliable and efficient way to connect storage devices to the motherboard¹.
 The SATA interface includes both data and power connectors, which are essential for the operation of the connected devices.

 SATA replaced the PATA standard for several key reasons: